ypchan/BPA/README.md

 ## Overview

-BPA is a bioinformatics pipeline designed for [briefly describe your purpose].
-It supports a range of scripts for processing and analyzing genomic data.
+BPA is a bioinformatics pipeline designed for barcode sequence-based phylogenetic analysis.
+It supports a range of scripts for processing and analyzing batcode data.

 ![Pipeline Overview](images/pipeline.jpg)